 New opportunities to join the Deveron Projects team

-Sandra Messow started the project internship in September 2017 and is currently studying for a MA British Studies at Humboldt-University Berlin.
+Sandra Messow joined us for a project internship from September 2017 and is studying for a MA British Studies at Humboldt-University Berlin.
 She has gained work experience in event organisation, project management and public relations in several organisations during the past seven years.
 Sandra has a weakness for everything Canadian, having lived and studied in Vancouver for a year during her Bachelor's.
 An eager and independent traveller, Sandra is especially interested in the connection between people, space, place and memory.
 You can read her report here.

 Georgina Watson completed the Project Internship during the summer between her 2nd and 3rd year studying for a BA in Fine Art at Lancaster University.
 Within her art practice she investigates walking and human interactions with nature.
 Whilst at University she has taken up a large role in the Ballroom Dancing society.
 It is through her art practice and work with the society that she developed a keen interest in collaborative arts projects and events.
 You can read her report here.

 Alexandra Vlaserou started her Project Internship in April 2017.
 She is a graduated student of Finance and Accounting at Athens University of Economics and Business.
 Her passion is theatre, and she spends most of her leisure time acting and co-writing as she is fundamental member of the theatrical organisation "A.NE.DH.A."
 She is also, board member of the ESN Athens AUEB - non profit organisation, where she is helping and organizing events for the Erasmus students.
 You can read her internship report here.